 Benefits: Paid time off provided after 90 days.
 Employee Assistance Program benefits available.
 A 401(k) retirement plan is available after one year of service.

 A complete application package is required.
+INCOMPLETE APPLICATION PACKAGES WILL NOT BE CONSIDERED.
 The application package will include:

-- a cover letter explaining your interest in this position
+- a cover letter explaining your interest in this position; MUST BE IN PDF FORMAT

-- a résumé of your educational background and professional experience
+- a résumé of your educational background and professional experience.
+MUST BE IN PDF FORMAT.

 PO Box 13005